 One can easily place a DIY steam shower into a bathroom, before that we need to ensure the prevention of vapor leaking into the rest of the room.
 It is considered as one of the luxury items though, but you can easily install a steam shower into your compound.
 Before moving forward read our handy guide on best steam showers with buying considerations.

-In this content, we are going to discuss some primary consideration and steps that you need to know before building your DIY steam shower.
+In this content, we are going to discuss some primary consideration and steps that you need to know about how to build a steam shower.

 Shower size and seats: